redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/05/README.md

 ```

 > **IMPORTANT**
-> `local.set` consumes the top value from the stack!
+> `local.set` consumes the top value from the stack and stores it in the named variable
 >
-> Understanding this behaviour might become clearer if we use the sequential notation for the same assignment:
+> This behaviour might become clearer if we use the sequential notation for the same assignment:
 >
 > ```wat
 >i32.const 5              ;; Stack = [5]